-Our empirical results are also related to findings from papers that use retail or grocery store data to analyze pricing behavior by multi-product firms.
+Our empirical results also speak to findings from papers that use retail or grocery store data to analyze pricing behavior by multi-product firms.
 In important contributions, Lach and Tsiddon (1996) use retail store data and Fisher and Konieczny (2000) use data from a newspaper chain to show that price changes are synchronized within a firm while staggered across firms.
 Moreover, Lach and Tsiddon (2007) show how small price changes are prevalent in retail store data and argue that this feature can be consistent with a model of multi-product firms where part of the cost of price adjustment is firm-specific.
 Midrigan (2010) uses grocery store data to show that a large fraction of price changes are small in absolute values, and that the distribution of price changes, conditional on adjustment, is leptokurtic.
-Our findings are significantly wider and more general compared to these studies since we use micro-data underlying the PPI with approximately 28000 firms.
+Our findings are significantly wider and more general compared to these studies since we use micro-data underlying the PPI with approximately 28000 firms, focusing on price-setting at the production, not the distribution side.
 Importantly, given the variation in the number of goods produced by firms in our dataset, we are able to systematically uncover patterns across firms as we vary this dimension.
 This analysis is new to the literature.